 Friday 28th August 2020

-Rescheduled from 20th March 2020.
-All tickets remain valid for the new date on Friday 28th August 2020.
+Rescheduled from Friday 28th August 2020.
+All tickets remain valid for the new date of Sunday 27 March 2022.
 If you would like a refund please contact your point of purchase.

 The FUREYS have been entertaining audiences worldwide for 42 years, audiences that have included former Australian Prime Minister John Howard, Former Irish President Mary McAleese and the late Pope John Paul while Tony Blair has publicly stated his favourite peace song of all time is the FUREYS “Green Fields of France” and President Michael D Higgins attended their last concert in National Concert Hall.